Appeals to the Court of Appeal

 - any appeal which may involve CPS staff being required to explain any CPS action or omission;

-- any appeal, the outcome of which is likely to result in a change of statutory interpretation or case law which has national implications; and
+- any appeal, the outcome of which is likely to result in a change of statutory interpretation or case law which has national implications.

-The Appeals Unit maintains a record of Court of Appeal cases referred to it by Areas and Casework Divisions and provides a central reference point for the Criminal Appeal Office.
-The responsibilities of the Appeals Unit in the monitoring of appeal cases are:
+The ARU maintains a record of Court of Appeal cases referred to it by Areas and provides a central reference point for the Criminal Appeal Office.
+The responsibilities of the ARU include:

 - advising on the consolidation of cases;